redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.1-initializing-chart/README.md

 ![Populate Chart Yaml](../.images/populate-chart-yaml.png)

 Esure you save the file, or push it to the repo if working within another editor.

+> Note:
+>
+> You will interact with Gitea as a student, athough you may see "instructor" as the user on a commit in your repo.
+This is just how the workshop is provisioned - all commits going forward will be done as your student user.

 ---
 **Navigation**